imliuyzh/lfs101x-notes/chapter18.md

 ## Good Password Practices
 - Password aging is a method to ensure that users get prompts that remind them to create a new password after a specific period.
 It is implemented using `chage`, which configures the password expiry information for a user.
 - Force users to set strong passwords using Pluggable Authentication Modules (PAM).
-PAM can be configured to automatically verify that a password created or modified using the `passwd` utility is sufficiently strong.
+PAM can be configured to automatically verify that a password created or modified is sufficiently strong using the `passwd` utility.
 - One can also install password cracking programs to detect weak password entries.

 ## Requiring Boot Loader Passwords